 - Cadet Ethics Team - develop sound reasoning and ethical decision-making skills and compete against like-minded students in similar programs in national and international events

-- Cadet Leadership Enrichment Opportunities - experiential leadership program for current and/or rising leaders in the Corps.
-This program facilitates travel to federal service academies, other senior military colleges, and like-minded institutions for attendance at their leadership conferences and symposia.
+- Cadet Leadership Enrichment Opportunities - an experiential leadership program for current and/or rising leaders in the Corps.
+This program facilitates travel to federal service academies, other senior military colleges, and like-minded institutions to attend their leadership conferences and symposia.

 - Cadet - Superintendent's Advisory Board - experiential leadership program for hand-picked upper-class cadets only.
-Members examine issues important to the Corps and make recommendations which will improve cadet life to the Superintendent
+Members examine issues important to the Corps and make recommendations that will improve cadet life to the superintendent.

 Funding for the Center comes from the Hope-Jackson opportunity fund and the generous support of individuals, organizations and VMI alumni.
 For more information about cadet programs or how to support programming, contact Col. Pat Looney at email@example.com or 540-464-7946.